BornB4Google/swe-3313-fall-2025-team-09/requirements/README.md

     - **Priority:** Must Have
     - **Effort:** 0.25 day
     - **Type:** Non-Functional
-    - **Description:** Subtotal showing the price before taxes and shipping in the users shopping cart
+    - **Description:** Subtotal showing the price before taxes and shipping in the users shopping cart.

 ### Epic T9E-3: Checkout and Payment Flow